-After visiting Idaho for the first time, I said “Over my dead body will I move to Twin Falls” (Here I am, living here for three years and loving it)
+After visiting Idaho for the first time, I said “Over my dead body will I move to Twin Falls” (Here I am, living here for three years.)

 After beginning my life long dream of becoming a teacher, I said “Over my dead body will I work as a middle school teacher”

 Sooooooo…….. (do you think you know what I am going to say?)

 Hold that thought……

 This last year, my confidence in becoming a teacher has grown.
 I cannot wait to have a classroom of my very own.
 To be able to instill knowledge into the minds of children has me very excited to finish my Bachelors Degree at Idaho State University.
 I have learned so many new things that I can implement in the K-8 classroom.
 I know how to apply a few of the things in Kindergarten, yet I immediately think of ways to implement them in a secondary education facility.
 I often wonder how it would work with older children….. how much fun it would be to flip a classroom, or complete lectures on books that I have read and pass on my love for writing….
 (WAIT, WHAT??)

 Early this year, I had the pleasure of meeting Molly Olson Venzke, author to the book Caged No More which became a movie in 2016.
 My heart broke at the things I heard about human sex trafficking here in my own community.
 She began to speak of the hope that a organization that she is working with provides, Trafficking Hope.
 One of things they are doing is providing education for young men and women to stop it before it happens, by knowing the warning signs of human sex trafficking to help yourself as well as your classmates.
 They are also empowering teachers to reach out to their students too! (ya know the older ones)…